Presented at 11:45am in Plaza Court 2 on Friday, November 19, 2021.#34074

 - Creating web-native content instead of using downloads has benefits to accessibility and general usability.

-Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Institutional/Campus Change, Uncategorized, Web/Media Access
+Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Uncategorized, Web/Media Access

 Joan Concilio has been working in web content and development since it required a dial-up modem.
-They are a web specialist and accessibility liaison at Penn State College of Medicine, part of Penn State, and the president of the freelance web support company Technical Penguins, which they run with their wife, Kaitlyn.
+They are a web specialist and accessibility liaison at Penn State College of Medicine, part of Penn State, and the president of the freelance web support company Technical Penguins.
 Joan focuses on workflow analysis, data design and content writing and editing, with a solid dose of front-end development for fun.
 They have worked in web development, design and management since 1999 in the journalism, higher education, personal finance and homeschooling spaces.